Financial Mathematics Program

 - Optimization and Financial Mathematics

 - This intermediate (second year) mathematics unit. includes an introduction to financial mathematics, with topics such as the pricing of riskless and risky securities, pricing of bonds, a first look at classical options and a simulated electronic trading project.
-It is offered at both advanced and normal levels.
-The prerequisites for Optimization and Financial Mathematics are the four junior mathematics units (taken either at normal or advanced level) covering differential calculus, linear algebra, integral calculus & modelling and statistics.
+It is offered at both advanced and mainstream levels.
+The prerequisites for Optimization and Financial Mathematics are the four junior mathematics units (taken either at mainstream or advanced level) covering differential calculus, linear algebra, integral calculus & modelling and statistics.

 - Financial Mathematics

 - This senior year unit includes modern portfolio theory, capital markets and advanced option pricing techniques.
-It follows on from the intermediate unit Optimization and Financial Mathematics and is also offered at both advanced and normal levels.
+It follows on from the intermediate unit Optimization and Financial Mathematics and is also offered at both advanced and mainstream levels.

 - Advanced Option Pricing